junreytejas/longshotChallenge/README.md

 ```

 #### Main Function: `fetchMessages`
-The `fetchMessages` function is the core of the solution wraps the entire web scraping logic/commands:
+The `fetchMessages` function is the core of the solution that wraps the entire web scraping logic/commands:
 ```javascript
 async function fetchMessages()
 ```